 Surprisingly there are totally different recipes which tastes similar to non-vegetarian food.
 They are not ‘imitation recipes’.
 Senaikkilangu Thuruval is what we call in Tamil.
 This dish is made up of Yam and it tastes close to a chicken dish while being healthy as well.
 There is one another unique vegetarian recipe made of an unusual ingredient – unripened jackfruit or breadfruit.
 Name of the dish in Tamil is Karipala Masala.
 And, there is an unexpectedly simple vegetarian recipe taking around 5 minutes to cook and it has taste closer to Goat Leg Soup / Curry.
 Simply dry roasting popped lotus seeds and then pan roasting them with ghee, salt, turmeric and black pepper gives this unique taste.
 It is called as Makhana in India.

 No one should get addicted to anything.
 So, if you’re addicted to meat, try these unique and tasty vegetarian dishes and let us know your comments.
+Hope you enjoyed our list of “Meatless Meat”.
 Also, please comment below if we missed to add anything in this list.